KasraMehr/vihanModi/README.md

 # vihanModi
-a version o modern dictionary for vihan language academy
+a version of modern dictionary for vihan language academy.